Social Distortion: Purported future albums, health issues for Ness and Born to Kill (2011–present)

 On December 12, 2023, Social Distortion announced that they would be doing a co-headlining tour with Bad Religion in April and May 2024 which saw the band perform Mommy's Little Monster in its entirety to celebrate the album's belated 40th anniversary.
 Social Distortion will also do their own headlining tour in September and October 2024.

 When asked in the May 2024 issue of Guitar World about the status of his health and Social Distortion's upcoming plans, Ness said, "I was halfway through recording the next album when I got cancer, so that's had to go on hold while I've been working on getting better.
 I had rough guide vocals laid down, and when I listen to the tracks I think they're some of my best work, so I'm looking forward to finishing the album.
 It's going to be a really great record.
 I'm going on the road in the spring, which will be the first time I've sung live since the cancer on my tonsils.
 I've been doing my therapy and working hard.
 There's a lot of pressure knowing that I've got shows booked, but it's a good pressure as it puts a lot of focus on my efforts.
 I guess the album won't be finished until I complete the tour, by which time I hope my voice will be back to full strength, which means the record probably won't be out until 2025.
 It seems a long way off, but it will be well worth the wait."
 On September 11, 2025, Ness responded to a social media post by a fan asking when we could see the new album being released.
 Ness responded by saying "Look for a sneak single in October".
 On November 5, 2025, Ness gave an update in a video post on Instagram saying that the first single would be released in January 2026 with the new album expected in the spring of 2026.
 He said the reason the single was not released as expected in October was due to the band being unable to finish it on time.

+On February 23, 2026, Social Distortion posted a short video to their social media pages of Mike Ness walking down the street kicking a can and then looking up at an image of the band's logo along with the image of a tiger with the words Born to Kill, the title of the band's long awaited eighth album, their first in fifteen years, which was released through Epitaph Records on May 8, 2026, with the title track being released as the first single on February 25, 2026.
+On February 24, 2026, the band confirmed an August–October 2026 tour with Descendents and The Chats serving as the opening acts.
+They are also confirmed to be performing at the Hellfest music festival being held in Clisson in June 2026.